 Whenever possible, sprinklers shall be installed with the frame arms parallel to the branch line pipe.
-Sprinklers having designs which do not incorporate frame arms shall be oriented at the sole discretion of FM Approvals.
+Sprinklers having designs which do not incorporate frame arms shall be oriented at the sole discretion of the certification agency.

 Upright residential sprinklers shall be installed directly into a reducing tee and located below a suspended ceiling.
-Unless deemed otherwise by FM Approvals, pendent residential sprinklers, including recessed, flush, and concealed types, shall be installed in a smooth, flat suspended ceiling and supplied with water from a branch line located above the ceiling.
+Unless deemed otherwise by the certification agency, pendent residential sprinklers, including recessed, flush, and concealed types, shall be installed in a smooth, flat suspended ceiling and supplied with water from a branch line located above the ceiling.